-Vladimir Hachinski, CM, MD (University of Toronto), DSc, FRCPC, FRSC, is Professor of Neurology and Epidemiology and Distinguished University Professor at Western University, Canada.
-He has transformed the understanding, diagnosis, treatment and prevention of the two greatest threats to the brain: stroke and dementia.
-He introduced a clinical diagnostic tool, the Hachinski Ischemic Score for identifying the treatable components of dementia.
-He founded, with John W. Norris, the world’s first successful acute stroke unit, now the standard of care.
-He was Editor-in-Chief of Stroke, the leading publication in the field.
-He has published 18 books and over 800 frequently-cited scientific articles.
-He was the President of the World Federation of Neurology.
-In 2017 he received the Prince Mahidol Award in Public Health and in 2018 was inducted in the Canadian Medical Hall of Fame.
+Vladimir Hachinski, C.M., M.D.
+(University of Toronto), D.Sc., FRCPC, MSRC, is a professor of neurology and epidemiology and a distinguished university professor at Western University, Canada.
+He has transformed the understanding, diagnosis, treatment and prevention of the two greatest threats to the brain: CVA and dementia.
+He has introduced a clinical diagnostic tool, the Hachinski Ischemic Score, which makes it possible to identify the treatable elements of dementia.
+With John Norris, he founded the first unit in the world, which has become a standard for care, for patients who have suffered an acute vascular accident.
+He has served as the editor in chief of Stroke, the principal publication in the field.
+He has published eighteen books and more than 800 often-cited scientific articles.
+He has served as president of the World Federation of Neurology.
+In 2017 he received the Prince Mahidol award and in 2018 he entered the Canadian Medical Hall of Fame.